irvingvasquez/vpl/README.md

 # View Planning Library

-> CONACyT
+> Consejo Nacional de Ciencia y Tecnología (CONACyT)

-> Instituto Nacional de Astrofísica Óptica y Electrónica.
+> Instituto Nacional de Astrofísica Óptica y Electrónica (INAOE).

-> Centro de Innovación y Desarrollo Tecnológico
+> Centro de Innovación y Desarrollo Tecnológico (IPN-CIDETEC).

 VPL(The acronym of view planning library) provides a platform to develop view planning algorithms and perform comparisons quickly.
 VPL is written in C++ and it is based on a set of well known libraries: octomap and MRPT.
 VPL provides the data structures to represent the space, provides visibility algorithms, implements several view planning algorithms reported in the literature and provides flexibility to link with range sensor simulators and motion planning algorithms.
 VPL was developed by [J. Irving Vasquez-Gomez] under New BSD license.

-VPL is composed of 2 core libraries: PartialModel and ViewPlanning.
+VPL is composed of two main modules: PartialModel and ViewPlanning.
 PartialModel stores the information about object that is being reconstructed and provides a set of functions to handle visibility for next best view calculation.
 ViewPlanning provides planning algorithms to achieve an automated reconstruction.
+Additional modules are included but they can be ommited during compilation: rangesimulator and nbvs planning.

 ![VPL Examples](https://jivasquez.files.wordpress.com/2017/05/vpl_examples2.png)